 - Pick an exam centre with a warm-up piano.
 As the requests are sent so late, this does not usually allow time for a rehearsal in advance.
 This only leaves us with the option to rehearse in the 5 or 10 minutes you get in the warm-up room.
 However if your venue does not have a warm-up facility, then this won’t be an option.
 Do check in advance with the Local Representative or the exam board directly to find out about each venue.
 Exam centres often change the layout so we can’t reliably inform you which centre has a piano for warming up!

 - How Much to Pay?
-Here are the Musician’s Union rates as of 2021.
-As an example, Grades 1 – 5 will be £43 plus travel time and the cost of the travel fare.
+Here are the Musician’s Union rates.
+As an example, Grades 1 – 5 will be a minimum of £46.50 plus travel time and the cost of the travel fare.
+Sundays or Bank Holiday fees detailed below.
 We will quote a price when you enquire.
 Payment is required in advance by bank transfer.
-If you are driving, a lift back to the station is always appreciated!
-Some of our lovely musicians even book us an Uber which is also very much appreciated to help us get back to East Dulwich in time to teach our students.
+If you are driving, a lift back to the station is always appreciated.
+Some of our lovely musicians even book us an Uber which is also very helpful to get back to East Dulwich in time to teach our students.

 se22pianoschool at gmail.com